-Maximum Residual Disinfectant Level or MRDL:
+Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convince

 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminates.